CZR calls members to order over exchange rate

 Under the auction system, successful bidders pay what they bid, regardless of whether that is higher or lower than the average, with the highest bidder getting the first allocation.

-The local dollar continues to gain ground with the forex rate standing at US$1:ZWL$81.3 this week from 81.4 last week.
+The local dollar continues to gain ground with the forex rate standing at US$1:$81.3 this week from 81.4 last week.

 Confederation of Zimbabwe Retailers (CZR) president, Mr Denford Mutashu, has since directed their members to follow the official forex exchange rate.